CJBok/SDV-Mods/CJBCheatsMenu/README.md

 `infiniteHay` | `false` | Your hay silos are always full.

 ## Versions
+1.14.1 (2017-04-12):
+* Fixed error when used with any mod that adds multiple seeds producing the same crop.

 1.14 (2017-04-05):
 * Updated to SMAPI 1.9.
 * Fast machines now work anywhere, not only on the farm.